 Through NVSGC, NSHE promotes public outreach and K-12 education activities at local schools, museums and planetariums.

-operative Agreement Notice (CAN)
+FY 2014 NASA Cooperative Agreement Notice (CAN)

 Fleischmann Planetarium at the University of Nevada, Reno hosts several breathtaking immersive theater experiences this spring, playing through June 6, 2014.
 As a science education resource, many of the Planetarium's entertaining shows also correlate with Nevada Department of Education Science Standards.
 Fulldome planetarium shows are open to all ages.
 Click here to learn more.